ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ##### Add API Management to virtual network

 We can now deploy API Management inside the virtual network.
-Locate the `apiManagementService` resource and add the following code to the properties section:
+Locate the `apiManagementService` resource and add the following Bicep to the `properties` section:

 ```bicep
 virtualNetworkType: 'Internal'